 The Clinic in the Park’s mission is to establish innovative community-based one‐stop-shop‐for‐health model of health promotion.
 Using public space for health, Clinic in the Park is an innovative replicable strategy designed to bridge pediatrics and public health consistent with the American Academy of Pediatrics Bright Futures Guidelines for Health Supervision.
 Clinic in the Park – a community resource, working with family resource centers is part of the medical home approach to pediatric care.
 Our long-term goal is to contribute to optimizing the health and well-being of children.

 We target underserved children and their families, access to barriers to health and social services who generally do not have access to services.
-The Clinic services are free and offered on a Sunday when families are generally off work.
-Our long-term vision is to create a permanent community health and wellness center.
+The Clinic services are free and offered during the weekends or in the afternoons during the week when families are generally off work.
+Our long-term vision is to link families to health care and community resources.

 Who We Are